Skyfay/Docker-to-Notion/README.md

 Text     | Image ID
 Text     | Size
 Text     | Update available

+It doesn't matter in which order, but the names and types must match exactly.

 I recommend optionally adding “Last edited time” by Notion.